vanderpatrick/The-Amazing-Quizaru/README.md

 # Testing :

-This is a HTML CSS and JS web site, my main consaern in the project was the logic apllyed to the quiz.
+This is an HTML CSS and JS website, my main concern in the project was the logic applied to the quiz.

- - The project was built with a desktop approach, Because it was easier for me to create the content in the page.
+ - The project was built with a desktop approach Because it was easier for me to create the content on the page.

  - It was hard to fix the Js bugs in all HTML pages.
-But in the end no relevants errors nor bugs.
+But in the end no relevant errors or bugs.

  # Test Validators :

-## Here you have acces to all HTML validators from all 5 pages:
+## Here you have access to all HTML validators from all 5 pages:

  ## [HTML Validator - Index](https://validator.w3.org/nu/?doc=https%3A%2F%2Fvanderpatrick.github.io%2FThe-Amazing-Quizaru%2Findex.html)
  ## [HTML Validator - Quiz_box](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fvanderpatrick.github.io%2FThe-Amazing-Quizaru%2Fquiz_box.html#textarea)